 My twist on the American classic apple pie is that I use less sugar in the filling and I top the pie with a Sweet Cookie Crust.
-You get a little tartness of the apples balanced with the sweetness of the top crust.
-To make this recipe quicker to make, I use a frozen pie shell for the botton crust.
+You get a little tartness from the apples balanced with the sweetness of the top crust.
+To make this recipe quicker to make, I use a frozen pie shell or refrigerated pie crust for the bottom crust.

 Apple Pie with Sweet Cookie Crust

-- 8 Cups Apples,, like Gala, Jonathan, or Honeycrisp, Peeled, Sliced, and Chopped
+- 8 Cups Apples, Peeled, Sliced, and Chopped, like Gala, Jonathan, or Honeycrisp

 - ½ Cup Sugar